mrweiqk/Cultour/README.md

 # Cultour
-A supervised fine-tuning dataset tailored to the culture and tourism domain.
+A supervised fine-tuning dataset for the culture and tourism domain.